How Much Is Pet Insurance in South Carolina?

 Pet type and breed

-Cats and dogs cost different amounts to insure, and your pet's breed makes a big difference too.
-Cats are usually cheaper to insure, with annual premiums from $214 to $853, while dogs cost $607 to $1,151 per year since they tend to have more health problems and pricier vet bills.
+Cats and dogs cost different amounts to insure, and your pet's breed affects rates.
+Cats cost $214 to $853 annually, while dogs cost $607 to $1,151.
+Dogs have more health problems and higher vet bills.

 birthday icon